not-yet-awesome-rust/not-yet-awesome-rust/README.md

 * Contacts via [vCard](https://en.wikipedia.org/wiki/VCard) have been implemented using [`vobject`](https://crates.io/crates/vobject), but no "high-level interface" exists yet that uses it or an alternative. <!-- FIXME: What does this actually mean?
 What APIs are missing/expected? -->
 * [iCalendar](https://en.wikipedia.org/wiki/ICalendar) parsing has been implemented via several crates (i.e., [`vobject`](https://crates.io/crates/vobject)), but a higher-level API is missing. <!-- FIXME: What does this actually mean?
 What APIs are missing/expected? -->
 * Bindings to the Python implementation of [`beancount`](http://furius.ca/beancount/) do not yet exist.

+#### User Interfaces

+* A mature framework for Windows native UI has yet to be established.
+    * [`native-windows-gui`](https://crates.io/crates/native-windows-gui) claims to be approaching feature-completion.
+* Abstractions over native UIs for each platform have yet to be available.
+* A good reactive UI library complete with event-driven statement management a la [Redux](https://redux.js.org/) does not yet exist.
+    * [`carboxyl`](https://github.com/aepsil0n/carboxyl) looks like it may be a good fundamental building block for this.

 #### Web bindings